DavidHarrisRid/VibeCode/README.md

 for a bit more firepower.
 The aliens themselves are drawn larger than a single character so they are easier targets.
 Each time the invaders descend a row they speed up slightly to keep the pressure on.

+Ice Climber is a simple vertical climbing game.
+The play field scrolls upward as you jump from platform to platform using the arrow keys.
+If you fall off the bottom of the screen the game ends, so keep moving up to reach the highest altitude you can.

 The game relies on the `curses` module for drawing.
 On Windows systems the